Meeting: Thursday, 5:30pm – 8:00pm, Gladfelter 336

 For some of the assignments (particularly the lab exercises, and early term project milestones) you will have the opportunity to resubmit the assignment for a higher grade.

-- 0-100 points.
-Your attendance score is a straight percentage of class session you are present for.
+- Your attendance score is a straight percentage of class sessions you are present for.

 - Term Project

-- 55-100 points.
-The term project will be completed in milestones.
+- The term project will be completed in milestones.
 Points will be awarded for each milestone.
 This is a group project, with groups of 3-4 students.
 The full specification will be detailed separately, and separate standards will apply to graduate students and undergrads.
 Graduate students will be expected to be the project leads.
 Undergraduates will not be evaluated on the project proposal, but will be evaluated on their contribution to the interim and final reports, and their participation in the final presentation.
-(In undergraduate sections which are not cross-listed with graduate sections, the instructor will instead provide a project plan for the undergraduate students to follow.)

 - Student-Led Tutorial

-- 80-100 points.
-Graduate sections only.
-Graduate students will develop a tutorial based on an analytical method they are applying in their term project.
+- Graduate students will develop a tutorial based on an analytical method they are applying in their term project.
 This could involve introducing a new dataset, an analysis using data and software we have already discussed, a new R package, a new QGIS plugin, etc. It must be cleared with me beforehand.